-Due to the limited funding through the Block Grant and HOME programs it is important that the City look to ensure that its funds are used wisely to bring the most benefit to the targeted areas and low-income residents that we serve.
+The City continues to look to ensure that its funds are used wisely to bring the most benefit to the targeted areas and low-income residents that we serve.

 It is the policy of the Community Development Department to look more favorably upon funding requests that will use these federal dollars in conjunction with, or as leverage to, additional revenues sources for that particular project or program.